sophal-gmail/autosign/README.md

     "api_URL": "https://bctestnet1.brimstone.xpxsirius.io",
     "network_TYPE": "TEST_NET" when use with

-### B. If you have not install node_js, follow the instruction to install Node.js:
+### B. If you have not install Node.js, follow the instruction:
 https://github.com/nodesource/distributions/blob/master/README.md#deb

 Node.js v17.x: